 Help Interactive Shell

-The help() method can be used to from the Python interactive shell.
-By running the help() method like below will start help interactive shell.
+The help() method can be used from the Python interactive shell.
+Running the help() method like below will start the help interactive shell.

 Access Help Information